How Long Will The Trauma Bond Last, Flourishing Hope Counseling, Kingsville, Texas

 You Spend Time Taking Losses

-When speaking more about the loss it’s important to add in narcissistic relationships, trauma bonds drain you.
+When speaking more about the loss, it’s important to add in narcissistic relationships, trauma bonds drain you.
 You may find yourself losing your confidence and identity.
 The connection you once felt with the person is gone.
 Although it is a difficult process, you can recover from narcissistic abuse.
 You may want to come together and talk with the narcissist about your experiences and work through the pain together.
 It is not healthy to do so because you may expose yourself to more abuse, manipulation, and other destructive experiences.
 There is intense grief in letting go of the narcissist.
 Instead of focusing on what you have lost, consider this an opportunity to heal.
 Begin to take important steps in your healing journey.
 Build a strong connection to yourself.

 Shame and Stigma